Here's what you can do with a cold one (5 minutes) --and note the toasting bun.

 * In the interests of experiment and simplicity, and before discovering

 Yes: my old beans were a long time a-brewing: about 12 hours.
 I made a double batch: 2 cups of washed black beans (plus all the other ingredients) in a "slow cooker" set to "low"; another 2 cups in a medium enamelware pot placed in a 210 degree (Fahrenheit) oven.
-The oven pot finished first (my wife pronounced upon bean softness), so next time I'll try the slow cooker on its "high" setting.
-(There's no "medium" option on our bargain cooker.)
+The oven pot finished first (my wife pronounced upon bean softness), so next time I tried our slow cooker on its "high" setting and that worked fine.
+(There's no "medium" option on our bargain cooker, just "keep warm".
+"High" uses 250 watts of power.)

 * Another issue is when to add the salt --and how much.
 Some say